If you like it, save it!

 Click the heart, it's called favoriting.
 Favorite the stuff you like.Got it!

-Author Notes: This cake is based on a foolproof recipe for a glazed lemon cake I have been baking for years.
-It was published in the You Asked for It section of Gourmet Magazine sometime in the 80's as Lemon Bread Billie Holliday's Lantern Glow.
-The original recipe has grated lemon zest in the batter and a tart glaze.
-It has a moist but compact crumb.
-I wanted to try to replicate a wonderful simple nut cake my great-aunt in Israel used to make.
-She regarded herself as our surrogate grandmother and was the matriarch of the family.
-Unfortunately I was too young to know to ask for that wonderfully satisfying recipe.
-I turned to my favorite recipe for the basics, adding chunky walnuts and vanilla, eliminating the lemon zest from the batter and adding Meyer lemon juice, zest and a gently sage-infused light honey glaze. —creamtea
+Author Notes: This cake is based on a foolproof recipe for a glazed lemon cake I have been baking for years, from the You Asked for It feature in the late, great Gourmet Magazine (as Lemon Bread Billie Holliday's Lantern Glow).
+I wanted to also try to replicate a wonderful, simple nut cake my great aunt used to make; she was our surrogate grandmother and was the matriarch of the extended family.
+I was unfortunately too young to know to ask for that treasured recipe, so I turned to the lemon bread poundcake recipe for the basic, toasted up some walnuts and added Meyer lemon juice, zest and a gently sage-infused honey glaze. —creamtea

 For the Glaze

-- 3-4 fresh small to medium sage leaves, rinsed and patted dry and sliced thinly (1 scant tablespoon, loosely packed) (the larger amount will give a more pronounced flavor)
+- 3-4 fresh small-to-medium sage leaves, rinsed and patted dry, sliced thinly (1 scant tablespoon, loosely packed)

 - 2 tablespoons water